shaoxiongduan/AttentionBiasCalibration/README.md

 # From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers
 Repo for the paper ```From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers```.
-Attention Bias Calibration is a method of attention biasing that enables near-perfect accuracies (>99%) on sequences up to 10 times longer than the maximum training length in certain arithmetic tasks.
+Attention Bias Calibration is a method of attention biasing that enables near-perfect accuracies (>99%) on sequences up to 10 times longer than the maximum training length (SOTA) in certain arithmetic tasks.
 For more information see [Arxiv link](https://arxiv.org/abs/2310.11984)

 ## File hierarchy